-37. Aphids.
-Three common aphids, aside from the woolly-aphid, work in the tops of apple trees; the bud-aphid, the rosy-aphid, and the green appleaphid.
+37. Aphis.
+Three common aphis, aside from the wooly-aphis, work in the tops of apple trees; the bud-aphis, the rosy-aphis, and the green appleaphis.
 All these pests winter as eggs on the trees.
-Aphids may be controlled while in the egg stage by a dormant application or in the delayed dormant after they hatch.
-The bud-aphid hatches out first but most of the eggs of all three are hatched by the time that the trees reach the delayed dormant.
-The critical time for aphid control, after they have hatched, is at the delayed dormant period before the aphids have increased in numbers through new generations and when they have the minimum of protection from foliage and blossoms.
-Spray as indicated in the apple schedule for the delayeddormant application.
+The bud-aphis hatches out first but most of the eggs of all three are hatched by the time that the trees reach the delayed dormant.
+The critical time for aphis control is at the delayed dormant period before the aphis have increased in numbers through new generations and when they have the minimum of protection from foliage and blossoms.
+Spray as indicated in the apple schedule for the delayed-dormant application.
 If scale insects are to be sprayed for at this time, increase the amount of lime-sulphur to $12\frac{1}{2}$ gallons.
-If for any reason the aphis treatment is not made in the dormant or delayed dormant period, it should be applied not later than the pre-pink.
-Spraying later than the prepink is unsatisfactory for the control of the rosy-aphid and the early brood of the green-aphid.
+If for any reason the aphis treatment is not made in the delayed dormant period, it should be applied not later than the pre-pink.
+Spraying later than the pre-pink is unsatisfactory for the control of the rosy-aphis and the early brood of the green-aphis.

-The method of application, when spraying for aphids with nicotine, is important.
+The method of application, when spraying for aphis with nicotine. is very important.
 Complete each tree, or at least each row, as a unit before going to the next.
 Large trees with dense low-hanging limbs can be covered only when part of the spraying is done from the ground.
 Use high pressure and a good volume of delivery.
 Complete and thorough coverage is required.
 Favorable spraying weather often does not prevail at this period but best results are obtained on the more quiet and warm days.

-Since it is impossible to predict the seriousness of aphid infestation, which is strongly influenced by weather conditions, spraying for the control of the rosy-aphid and the early brood of the green-aphid in the dormant or delayed dormant should be considered as a part of the annual spraying program on varieties susceptible to aphid attack.
-The fact that aphids do not cause serious injury every year in all parts of the state, or in any particular orchard, tends to make growers lax in their control operations, with the result that orchards which are not sprayed regularly every year for aphids almost invariably suffer badly when conditions become favorable for aphid development and injury.
-Because of these conditions, it seems unwise for the operator of a productive orchard of susceptible varieties to omit aphid control measures.
+Since it is impossible to predict the seriousness of aphis infestation, which is strongly influenced by weather conditions, spraying for the control of the rosy-aphis and the early brood of the green-aphis in the delayed dormant should be considered as a part of the annual spraying program on varieties susceptible to aphis attack.
+The fact that aphis do not cause serious injury every year in all parts of the state, or in any particular orchard, tends to make growers lax in their control operations, with the result that orchards which are not sprayed regularly every year for aphis almost invariably suffer badly when conditions become favorable for aphis development and injury.
+Because of these conditions, it seems unwise for the operator of a productive orchard of susceptible varieties to omit aphis control measures.

-Tar or tar and oil sprays may be used for aphid control but the application should be made while the trees are strictly dormant.
-See Sections 19 and 28.
+Tar or tar-oil sprays may be used for aphis control but the application should be made while the trees are strictly dormant.
+See Section 28.